 In this lesson, students will learn to listen carefully, focus, and wait for the other person to finish speaking.

-Note: This impulse control activity is best suited for an outdoor space like the playground; however, if outdoors isn’t an option, or if a group activity isn’t the best option, please consider using our online SEL curriculum.
+Note: This impulse control activity is best suited for an outdoor space like the playground; however, if outdoors isn’t an option, or if a group activity isn’t the best option, please consider using our online SEL interventions.

 Recommended Grade Level: Elementary